alirezaarzehgar/writy-operator/README.md

 And it is required to have access to pull the image from the working environment.
 Make sure you have the proper permission to the registry if the above commands don’t work.

+Image is available on alirezaarzehgar/writy-operator:latest and you can skip this step.

 **Install the CRDs into the cluster:**

 ```sh